saper-2/AVR-RW1990-test/README.md

 If bit 7th is set (mask 0x80 ) then there occured errors, mask byte with bits above to see what error occured.

 # EoF
+In forlder ```images``` you can see my test board :D The file rw1990-test_m32_16MHz_1w-PD7_USART38400_8N1.hex is a compiled flash for ATMega32 with hardware configured as above mentioned.
 :sleeping: